influxdata/telegraf/plugins/inputs/mesos/README.md

   # slave_tasks = true
 ```

-By dafault this plugin is not configured to gather metrics from mesos.
+By default this plugin is not configured to gather metrics from mesos.
 Since a mesos cluster can be deployed in numerous ways it does not provide any default
 values.
 User needs to specify master/slave nodes this plugin will gather metrics from.
 Additionally, enabling `slave_tasks` will allow
 gathering metrics from tasks running on specified slaves (this option is disabled by default).